The 20mph transformation programme

 Little impact on journey times

-Monitoring the zone
+Monitoring

-Following completion of the project at the end of the 2024-25 financial year, the council will be evaluating its effect on vehicle speeds and safety, and also on the choice of travel modes; additionally, the views of the local councils participating in the project will be sought.
+Following completion of the project at the end of the 2024-25 financial year, the council will evaluate its effect on vehicle speeds and safety, and also on the choice of travel modes; additionally, the views of the local councils participating in the project will be sought.
 This information will be used to shape further work to achieve the best possible long-term outcome of the project.
-In some cases, if a limit is not judged to be working, a change to the speed limit may be proposed, including increasing a limit from 20mph to 30mph - any such changes would be subject to a further statutory consultation
+In some cases, if a limit is not judged to be working, a change to the speed limit may be proposed, including increasing a limit from 20mph to 30mph - any such changes would be subject to a further statutory consultation.

 How motorists will know they are in a 20mph area